dikshith-shetty/InterviewPreparation/SQL and MySQL.md

 # SQL and MySQL

+## what is relational database?

+A relational database organizes data into tables with predefined relationships, making it easy to access and manage related information.
+It uses rows to represent records and columns to represent attributes, with unique identifiers (keys) to link tables together logically.
+This structure is widely used, flexible, and efficient for storing, retrieving, and managing data, often using a language like SQL.

+---
 ## What is ACID?
 How do we achieve it in SQL?
 **ACID** stands for **Atomicity, Consistency, Isolation, Durability.** These properties gurantee *reliable transactions* in relational databases like MySQL, PostgreSQL, Orcle, etc.

+>"ACID properties guarantee reliable transaction processing.
+Atomicity ensures all-or-nothing execution, Consistency ensures rule compliance,
+Isolation ensures correct behavior under concurrency, and Durability ensures committed data persists even after failures."

 ### A → Atomicity
 ***A transaction must completed fully or not at all.***